Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: Tables of cross sections and correction factors

 \section{Tables of cross sections and correction factors}

-This appendix collects three tables (\ref{tab:xs-1S}--\ref{tab:xs-3S}) with the numerical values of the \pt-differential \UpsilonOneS, \UpsilonTwoS, and \UpsilonThreeS cross section measurements, in two rapidity ranges, under the assumption of unpolarized production.
+This appendix collects a table (\ref{tab:polarization-factors}) listing the scaling factors needed to derive, from the ``unpolarized values", the cross sections corresponding to any other polarization scenario, by interpolating between the two most extreme polarization cases, in the helicity frame.
+It also includes three tables (\ref{tab:xs-1S}--\ref{tab:xs-3S}) with the numerical values of the \pt-differential \UpsilonOneS, \UpsilonTwoS, and \UpsilonThreeS cross section measurements, in two rapidity ranges, under the assumption of unpolarized production.
 The $\langle \pt \rangle$ values are the mean values of the background-subtracted and efficiency-corrected \pt distributions, in each \pt bin.
-It also includes a table (\ref{tab:polarization-factors}) listing the scaling factors needed to derive, from those ``unpolarized values", the cross sections corresponding to any other polarization scenario, by interpolating between the two most extreme polarization cases, in the helicity frame.